quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.
-If the sender is application-limited a high ack delay can delay acknowledgement information unnecessarily before idle periods.
-Therefore if no further data is buffered to be sent, a sender might consider to send an IMMEDIATE_ACK frame with the last data packet before an idle period.
+If the sender is application-limited, a large ack delay can delay acknowledgement information unnecessarily when entering idle periods.
+Therefore, if no further data is buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting the for ack delay.

 ## Burst Mitigation